AndrewsMatheus/DungeonsAPi/README.md

 - Create a new monster
 - Update an existing monster
-- Search for an Monster by the name
+- Search for an monster by the name
 - Show all monsters
 - Delete an existing monster